Skip to content

 # M002: Social Features

-Research happens automatically when you run /gsd auto (or GSD dispatches it).
+Research happens automatically when auto-mode starts (triggered after discussion completes).
 The research agent:

 • Scouts the codebase — what exists, what patterns are established, what constraints the current code imposes